Chapter 6

 but we don't do it perfectly.
 However, God is the perfect parent:

-us as seemed best to them, but He for our profit, that we may
+chastened us as seemed best to them, but He for our profit,

-child.
-God speaks in relationship terms, because most of us have
+a child.
+God speaks in relationship terms, because most of us

-been raised in families, and many have been parents.
-Thus He is
+have been raised in families, and many have been parents.
+Thus

-speaking about relationships, with which you can likely relate,
+He is speaking about relationships, with which you can likely

-because He wants you to understand experientially what your
+relate, because He wants you to understand experientially what

 God Is Wiser Than Us

-We also know that when they were little we were much wiser than
+children.
+We also know that when they were little we were much

-they were, and hopefully we had their best interests at heart as we
+wiser than they were, and hopefully we had their best interests at

-raised them.
-Sometimes they did not understand all the reasons
+heart as we raised them.
+Sometimes they did not understand all

-why we were disciplining them as we were, and usually they were
+the reasons why we were disciplining them as we were, and

 God Tailors Our Walk

-year-old children.
-Schools do not expect as much of first graders
+five-year-old children.
+Schools do not expect as much of first

-as they do of ninth graders.
-In the mean time, as they gradually
+graders as they do of ninth graders.
+In the mean time, as they

-grow, we need to do for them what they cannot do for themselves.
+gradually grow, we need to do for them what they cannot do for

-He has a special plan for your life.
-He knows what you need at any
+and He has a special plan for your life.
+He knows what you need

-stage of your life.
-For example, all of you who have walked with the
+at any stage of your life.
+For example, all of you who have walked

-Lord for some time have discovered that you can't "get away with"
+with the Lord for some time have discovered that you can't "get

-as much as you could when you were first saved.
-The level of
+away with" as much as you could when you were first saved.

 We Gave Him Permission